AndyWright360/Milestone-Project-1/README.md

 </details>

 The reason for this issue was that the heading section of the home page contained the company logo and slogan header.
 Whereas the other pages were just a hero image.
-Because the logo and slogan were responsive the size of the home page heading was relative to the display width.
+Because the logo and slogan were responsive the height of the home page heading was relative to the display width.
 This made it challenging to keep the navbar at a consistent position across all pages.

 The fix I implemented was to include the logo image and slogan header across all heading sections of the website.
-However, on the facilities and booking page I applied the BootStrap 'invisible' class to the rows containing the content.
+However, on the Facilities and Booking page I applied the BootStrap 'invisible' class to the rows containing the content.
 This allows the headings sections to be consistent across all pages without displaying the unwanted content. `<div class="row h-50 invisible">`

 <details><summary>Booking Form Input Alignment</summary>